steveiliop56/tinyauth-docs/docs/contributing.md

 ## Developing

-I have designed the development workflow to be entirely in docker, this is because it will directly work with traefik and you will not need to do any building in your host machine.
+I have designed the development workflow to be entirely in docker, this is because it will directly work with Traefik and you will not need to do any building in your host machine.
 The recommended development setup is to have a subdomain pointing to your machine like this:

 ```
 *.dev.example.com -> 127.0.0.1
 dev.example.com -> 127.0.0.1
 ```

-::: tip
+:::tip
 You can use [sslip.io](https://sslip.io) as a domain if you don't have one to develop with.
 :::